trustoverip/tswg-did-method-webs-specification/spec/core.md

 1. Choose the web URL where the DID document for the DID will be published, excluding the last element that will be the AID, once defined.
-2. Create a KERI AID and add the appropriate KERI events that will correspond to properties of the DID document, such as verification methods and service endpoints.
+2. Create a KERI AID and add it as the last element of the web URL for the DID.
-3. Add the AID as the last element of the web URL for the DID.
+3. Add the appropriate KERI events to the AID's KERI logs that will correspond to properties of the DID document, such as verification methods and service endpoints.
 4. Derive the `did:webs` [[ref: DID document]] by processing the [[ref: KERI event stream]] according to section [DID Document from KERI Events](#did-document-from-keri-events).
 5. For compatibility reasons, transform the derived `did:webs` DID document to the corresponding `did:web` DID document according to section [Transformation to did:web DID Document](#transformation-to-didweb-did-document).